ajthor/socks/docs/index.rst

       title     = {{SOCKS}: A Kernel-Based Stochastic Optimal Control and Reachability Toolbox}, authors   = {Thorpe, Adam J. and Oishi, Meeko M. K.}, year      = {2022},
-      booktitle = {Proceedings of the 25th ACM International Conference on Hybrid Systems: Computation and Control (submitted)}
+      booktitle = {Proceedings of the 25th ACM International Conference on Hybrid Systems: Computation and Control}
     }